Prachin Panth Prakash: Purpose

 Rattan Singh Bhangu indicates that the original drive to write the text was to provide an accurate account of the Sikh Panth to the East India Company officials, as he deemed other accounts biased.
 Bhangu met with Captain William Murray, the head of the local British army of Colonel David Ochterlony, who then listened to the stories recounted by Bhangu.
 Even still, Dhavan argues the text was written for Punjabi-speaking Sikh audience, as opposed to a British one.
 William Murray was interested in historical chronology, thus Rattan Singh worked toward producing a work to satisfy this.
 Dhavan argues Bhangu asks "the Khalsa Sikh reader to participate in both witnessing and rememorializing the Sikh past … both as a form of spiritual practice and as a curb on the self-interest of the Khalsa warrior."

 W. H. McLeod claims the text "vigorously arms the distinctive nature of the Khalsa identity and the claim that this was the identity which Guru Gobind Singh intended his followers to adopt".
 The text holds great esteem within the Nihang Sikh community, for they believe Rattan Singh himself to have been a Nihang.

 Dating

 Whilst the text had been dated to 1841 by Vir Singh, recent scholarship of Gurinder Singh Mann dates it to the early 1810s instead.
 Vir Singh believed that Rattan Singh spent around thirty years working on compiling the text, which is why he dated it to 1841.
 This is due to Vir Singh interpreting a cryptic passage within the text to be referring to its date of completion.
 However, this passage within the text does not appear in all of the available manuscript recensions of the text.

 As per G. S. Mann, Rattan Singh likely finished the work between 1810 and 1813.This is due to how Rattan Singh makes no mention of the Sikh Empire's acquisition of the Kohinoor diamond in June 1813.
+Jvala Singh dates the work to circa 1809.
+Louis E. Fenech dates the work to ca.1810–1819.